NatalieRMCastro/nataliermcastro.github.io/_posts/2024-05-02-Teaching-Queerly.md

  <section>
 	  <iframe src="https://drive.google.com/file/d/10EMw_btnYvKpz2U77cia6p1z5D5__ttS/preview" width="480" height="640" align = "right" allow="autoplay"></iframe>
-<a href="https://drive.google.com/file/d/1-Ms4Mf5Fq6-_bXJasINnpAWz4gS9GxeZ/view"><p>Teaching Queerly: A Zine of Practice</a> was developed for my final project in Dr. Bethany Leonardi's Queer(ing) Topics in Education Class.
+<a href="https://drive.google.com/file/d/1-Ms4Mf5Fq6-_bXJasINnpAWz4gS9GxeZ/view">Teaching Queerly: A Zine of Practice</a> <p>was developed for my final project in Dr. Bethany Leonardi's Queer(ing) Topics in Education Class.
 As someone outside of the community, I wanted to provide a pedagogy primer based on the content learned in the course.
-This course taught me how to ask the right questions, consider positionality while teaching, and the role environment plays in a learning environment. <br /><br />
+This course taught me how to ask the right questions, consider positionality while teaching, and the role environment plays in a learning environment. <br />
 	 This zine was prepared as my Queeruption.
 It was meant to challenge the heternormative stereotypes of a learning environment and teaching positionality within it.
 I believe that creating this resource illuminates the important scholars who have contributed to this work.
 I have provided a bibliography at the end of this post. </p>
 </section>
 <section>